 Another nice area to stay is Clifton.
 This upscale neighborhood is more residential with lovely Georgian architecture and beautiful views.
 Accommodations here tend to be more boutique style and a bit pricier.
 It is also much quieter in the evenings so if nightlife is your thing then central may be a better choice.

-For hotels or hostels we start with Hotels Combined.
+For hotels, we often start with Hotels Combined.
 This site contains information, reviews and booking options for accommodations on all the major booking sites like Booking.com.
-You will get the best rates and comparison rates from the sites giving you access to the best deal possible.
+You will get comparison rates from all sites giving you access to the best deal possible.

 16 Things to do in Bristol